openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Three parameters need to be set:

 -   **Threshold for filtering**: The threshold of change magnitude that will be considered as intermediate disturbance results (by default, :code:`0.035`).
--   **Radius of circular kernel for filtering**: The radius of the buffer (in meters; by default, to: code:`80`).
+-   **Radius of circular kernel for filtering**: The radius of the buffer (in metres; by default, to: code:`80`).
--   **Min number of intermediate disturbance events per cleaning kernel**: the threshold number of intermediate disturbance events within a kernel to consider the kernel center pixel to be kept or discarded (irrespective of pixel value; by default, set to :code:`3`).
+-   **Min number of intermediate disturbance events per cleaning kernel**: the threshold number of intermediate disturbance events within a kernel to consider the kernel centre pixel to be kept or discarded (irrespective of pixel value; by default, set to :code:`3`).

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/advanced_params.png
     :title: The default set of advanced parameters